chudur-budur/models/README-NOD.md

     /unlabeled2017
 ```

-Now run the COCO format to TFRecord converter --
+Now run the converter script to transform COCO dataset to TFRecords.
+Here we are doing the conversion on the `instances_*2017.json` --

 ```
 cd ~/models